 Students may use book bags to transport books and materials to and from school.
-However, all book bags/backpacks must be stored in the owner's locker.
-Book bags are not to be carried to class during the school day.
-Please realize the lockers are small.
-Duffel bags, purses, book bags and backpacks must be stored in the student's designated hallway locker.
-Lockers are to be used only before school, before and after lunch, and after school.
+However, all bookbags and backpacks must be stored in the owners locker bookbags are not to be carried to class during the school day.
+Lockers are to be used only before school, before and after lunch for those who pack a lunch, and after school.